JNRowe-retired/pytemplate/README.rst

     True

 All the class definitions, methods and independent functions contain hopefully useful usage examples in the docstrings.
-The ``html/`` directory contains the preprocessed epydoc_ output for reference.

 All the examples in the ``doc/`` directory can be executed using ``./setup.py test_doc``.